 General

 The MU-RTS/CTS procedure allows an AP to initiate a TXOP and protect the TXOP frame exchanges.
-An HE AP may transmit an MU-RTS Trigger frame to solicit simultaneous CTS responses from one or more HE STAs.
+An AP may transmit an MU-RTS Trigger frame to solicit simultaneous CTS responses from one or more non-AP(#15911) STAs.

 Figure 27-1 (Example of MU-RTS/CTS/DL MU PPDU/Acknowledgment Response and NAV setting) shows an example of the exchange of MU-RTS and simultaneous CTS responses to protect the DL MU PPDU and the acknowledgment(#11208) responses.